Nastacia10/chatGPT_pyTelegramBotAPI/README.md

 # chatGPT_pyTelegramBotAPI
+# python3

-Bot created on the basis of the pyTelegramBotAPI
+Bot created on the basis of the library pyTelegramBotAPI

 A Telegram bot that integrates with OpenAI's ChatGPT to provide answers.
 Ready to use with minimal configuration required.